 Does a 4K Television Show All Content in 4K?

-Another question people have is whether their 4K television will show all content in 4K.
-Your 4K television can and will show content in a lower resolution if that is how it has been filmed.
+Another question is whether their 4K television will show all content in 4K.
+Your 4K television can and will display content in a lower resolution if that is how it has been filmed.
 Most television programming is not broadcast in 4K, so your 4K TV will show the programming as it was filmed.

 A megapixel is equal to a million pixels, and the resolution of a screen refers to how many pixels it produces.
-4K produces 8,847,360 pixels, which is 8.85 megapixels.
+4K makes 8,847,360 pixels, which is 8.85 megapixels.